 If you’re a runner and were just informed you have to go to San Francisco or Boston for a business trip, you’re probably thinking, Yippee!
 Dallas or Orlando?
 Frown emoticon.
 At Great Runs, where we’ve assembled running guides for 1,000+ locations worldwide, we have our favorites…and some that could ‘use some improvement’ from a running perspective.

 What makes a good running city?
 Sure, geography and weather have something to do with it.
 But a city also has to build the proper infrastructure to take advantage of its setting: the parks, paths, transport, and wayfinding that make a city great for running.
 That said, here are our ten favorites in North America, with suggestions for 2-3 iconic routes in each city.
-The list is admittedly subjective, is focused on larger cities (we’re saving Boulder and Eugene for another piece…) and in no particular order.
+The list is admittedly subjective, is focused on larger cities (we’re saving Boulder and Bend for another piece…) and in no particular order.

 San Francisco.
 One of the most spectacular settings of any city in the world is also a treat for running.
 Particularly special are the unique running opportunities just outside the city, such as the Marin Headlands.
 Iconic Routes: Crissy Field to Golden Gate Bridge; Marin Headlands.